-All animal procedures were performed in accordance with the U.K. Animals (Scientific Procedures) Act of 1986 and with local ethical committee approval.

-In vivo imaging experiments were performed using a VECTor4CT SPECT/CT system (MILabs).
-For dynamic SPECT imaging, male BALB/c mice (n = 3) were anesthetized by 4% isoflurane gas (0.5 L/min O2) and placed prone on a custom-built imaging cradle.
-Animals were intravenously injected with [111In]In-cCPE194-319 (5 μg, 5 MBq, $< 200 \mu$ L) through a tail vein catheter, and dynamic imaging was performed over 90 min after tracer administration.
-SPECT data were acquired (150 frames, 30 s per frame, 2.1 s/bed position using list-mode acquisition) using an ultra-high-resolution rat-and-mouse 1.8-mm collimator, followed by a cone-beam CT scan (55 kV, 0.19 mA, 20 ms) for anatomic reference and attenuation correction.
-Anesthesia was maintained at 2.5% isoflurane, and body temperature was kept at 37°C throughout the scan.
-SPECT images were reconstructed using U-SPECT-Rec3.22 software (MILabs), applying a pixel-based algorithm with 8 subsets, 6 iterations, and a 0.8 mm3 voxel size for 111In (energy window, 159-278 keV; background weight, 2.5).
+All animal procedures were performed in accordance with the UK Animals (Scientific Procedures) Act 1986 and with local ethical committee approval.
+In vivo imaging experiments were performed using a VECTor4CT SPECT/ computerised tomography (CT) system (MILabs, Utrecht, The Netherlands).
+For dynamic SPECT imaging, male BALB/c mice (n=3) were anesthetized by 4% isoflurane gas (0.5 L/min O2) and placed on a custom-built imaging cradle in a prone position.
+Animals were intravenously injected with [111In]In-cCPE194-319 (5 μg, 5 MBq, <200μL) through a tail vein catheter, and dynamic imaging was performed over 90 min after tracer administration.
+SPECT data was acquired (150 frames, 30 s per frame, 2.1 s per bed position using list mode acquisition) using an ultra-high resolution rat/mouse 1.8 mm collimator, followed by a cone-beam CT scan (55 kV, 0.19 mA, 20 ms) for anatomical reference and attenuation correction.
+Anaesthesia was maintained at 2.5 % isoflurane and body temperature was kept at 37°C throughout the duration of the scan.
+SPECT images were reconstructed using U-SPECT-Rec3.22 software (MILabs, Utrecht, The Netherlands), applying a pixel-based algorithm with 8 subsets, 6 iterations and 0.8 mm3 voxel size for 111In (energy window of 159-278 keV, background weight 2.5).

 To allow quantification of SPECT data, calibration factors derived from 111In phantoms were used.
-SPECT images were registered to their corresponding CT images and attenuation-corrected.
-SPECT images were quantified using volume-of-interest analyses with the PMOD software package (version 3.807; PMOD Technologies) to calculate the percentage injected dose per milliliter of volume of interest (%ID/mL) per time bin.
+SPECT images were registered to their corresponding CT and attenuation corrected.
+Quantification of SPECT images using volume-of-interest (VOI) analyses was performed using the PMod software package (Version 3.807, PMOD Technologies), to calculate the percentage of the injected dose per millilitre per VOI (%ID/mL) per time bin.

-After imaging, the mice were euthanized by cervical dislocation, and organs of interest were excised and weighed.
-The amount of radioactivity in each organ was measured using a WIZARD2 2470 γ -counter (PerkinElmer).
-Counts per minute were converted to megabecquerels using a calibration curve generated from known standards.
-All values were decay-corrected to the time of injection, and the percentage injected dose per gram (%ID/g) of each sample was calculated.
+After imaging, mice were euthanised by cervical dislocation, and organs of interest were excised and weighed.
+The amount of radioactivity in each organ was measured using a WIZARD2 2470 gamma counter (PerkinElmer).
+Counts per minute were converted to MBq using a calibration curve generated from known standards.
+All values were decay-corrected to the time of injection, and the percentage of the injected dose per gram (%ID/g) of each sample was calculated.

-Tumors were generated in BALB/c nu/nu mice by subcutaneous injection of 10^6 cells in Dulbecco modified Eagle medium.
-Tumors were allowed to grow for 3-4 wk.
-Animals were used for subsequent studies when the tumors reached 200 mm3.
-Static SPECT images were acquired after intravenous administration of 111Inlabeled cCPE peptides (5 μg, 5 MBq) in sterile 0.9% saline (<200 μL).
-The peptides were injected intravenously via the lateral tail vein (n = 3/peptide/cell line).
-SPECT/CT images were acquired after injection of the tracer over 7 min using a 1.8-mm pinhole rat collimator (3 frames, 2.3 min/frame, 11.5 s/bed position).
+Tumours were generated in BALB/c nu/nu mice, by subcutaneous injection of 10^6 cells in DMEM.
+Tumours were allowed to grow for 3-4 weeks.
+Animals were used for subsequent studies when the tumour reached 200 mm3.
+Static SPECT images were acquired after intravenous administration of 111In-labelled cCPE peptides (5 μg, 5 MBq) in sterile 0.9% saline (<200 μL) were injected intravenously via the lateral tail vein (n = 3/peptide/cell line).
+SPECT/CT images were acquired at 90 min post-injection of the tracer over 7 min using a 1.8 mm pinhole rat collimator (3 frames, 2.3 min/frame, 11.5 s/bed position).